aldelaro5/Bug-Fables-Internal-Docs/Entities/EntityControl/Start.md

 # Start

-EntityControl defines a Start which performs several important steps.
+EntityControl defines a Start Unity event which performs several important steps.
 This will be run at the start of the next frame after the creation occurred, but also after being enabled if the entity started disabled:

 * Ensure `transofrm` and `spritetransform` are set correctly
 * Ensure `icecubeprefab` is set to the `Prefabs/Objects/icecube` object from the root of the asset tree and set the object's layer to 13 (`NoDigGround`)